mkorovkin2/slider-pvp-contract/docs/DEPLOYMENT.md

 ## Security Considerations

-1. **Arbiter Trust**: The arbiter has significant power.
+1. **Arbiter Trust**: The arbiter has significant power (declare winner, refund, cancel).
 Choose carefully.
 2. **Timeout Period**: 120 seconds is hardcoded.
-Modify if needed.
+Modify `TIMEOUT_SECONDS` in `lib.rs` if needed.
 3. **Fee Distribution**: 95% to winner, 5% to fee recipient.
-4. **PDA Seeds**: Each wager is uniquely identified by player1 and player2 pubkeys.
+4. **PDA Seeds**: Each wager is uniquely identified by player1, player2, and game_id.
 5. **Reentrancy**: Protected by account state checks.

 ## Troubleshooting

 ### "Error: Account does not exist"
 - Make sure the wager has been initialized first.
+- Verify you are using the correct `game_id` to derive the PDA.

 ### "Error: Unauthorized arbiter"
-- Only the designated arbiter can declare a winner.
+- Only the designated arbiter can declare a winner or refund/cancel.

 ### "Error: Timeout period has not expired"
 - Wait the full 120 seconds before attempting a refund.

 ### "Error: Player has already deposited"
 - Each player can only deposit once per wager.